SAILResearch/mcp-tool-description-augmentation/README.md

    discover the target LLM, agent, and tasks.
 2. Launches the configured MCP servers through `MCPManager` and collects their tool descriptions and input schemas.
-3. Prompts the benchmark's LLM to emit an asynchronous `solve_task` function that uses the discovered tools for each benchmark task.
+3. Prompts the benchmark's LLM to emit an asynchronous `solve_task(manager, servers)` function that uses the discovered tools for each benchmark task by calling `await manager.execute(...)`, mirroring the in-repo `github__check_repository` helper.
+The runner injects a `call_tool` utility into the generated script to log every request and response while delegating to `MCPManager` for execution.
 4. Executes every generated solution end-to-end, printing structured outputs and diagnostics to the console.